AdamT20054/DJSCaptcha/README.md

 # Description

-DJS Captcha sets out to generate on-the-fly CAPTCHAs based off your desired inputs to present to members of your server.
+DJS Captcha sets out to generate on-the-fly CAPTCHAAs based off your desired inputs to present to members of your server.
 The module both creates the CAPTCHA, listens for a result and then acts on the result by removing and/or adding roles to users in your server.

 The module was designed to primarily be used as a welcome CAPTCHA verification system.
 <br/>